Current Affairs-Topics

 What Does the Government Say?

-A spokesperson from the Ministry of Education claimed that appointments are “under process”.
+A spokesperson from the Ministry of Education claimed that appointments are “in process”.
 However, this standard response doesn’t explain the long delays or lack of transparency in the appointment pipeline.

-A recent Parliamentary Committee strongly criticized the Ministry, calling the delay “deeply anguishing” and urged faster action—especially in institutions where tenure extensions have become the norm.
+A recent Parliamentary Committee strongly criticized the Ministry, calling the delay “deeply anguishing” and urging faster action, especially in institutions where tenure extensions have become the norm.

 Systemic Issues Behind the Delays